 INDIANA (WFIE) - The Indiana State Department of Health has updated their coronavirus map.

-It shows 25 new cases in Vanderburgh County, eight new cases in Dubois County, two new cases in Warrick County, one new case in Perry County, two new cases in Posey County, three new cases in Gibson County, one new case in Spencer County, and three new cases in Pike County.
+The state map shows 42 new cases in Vanderburgh County, three new cases in Dubois County, 13 new cases in Warrick County, seven new cases in Perry County, four new cases in Posey County, four new cases in Gibson County, three new cases in Spencer County, and two new case in Pike County.

 Here are the coronavirus cases in our part of Indiana.